kineticadb/charts/docs/GettingStarted/preparation_and_prerequisites.md

 [//]: # (:octicons-x-circle-fill-24:)

-### Label the Nodes
+### Label the Kubernetes    Nodes

-Kinetica requires some of the Kubernetes to be labeled as it splits some of the components into different 'pools'.
-This enables different physical node type to be present in the Kubernetes Cluster and we can target which Kinetica components go where.
+Kinetica requires some of the Kubernetes Nodes to be labeled as it splits some of the components into different deployment 'pools'.
+This enables different physical node types to be present in the Kubernetes Cluster allowing us to target which Kinetica components go where.

 e.g. for a GPU installation some nodes in the cluster will have GPUs and others are CPU only.
 We can put the DB on the GPU nodes and our infrastructure components on CPU only nodes.